dineshba/website/content/posts/csrf.md

 #### One of the easy way to protect:

+##### Simplest fix

+Use `SameSite=Strict/Lax` cookies

+*`SameSite=Strict`*
+Browsers should only send these cookies with requests originated from the same domain/site as the target domain.

+*`SameSite=Lax`*
+Cookies are allowed to be sent with top-level navigations and will be sent along with GET request initiated by third party website.
+This is the default value in modern browsers.

+##### Disclaimer:
+A current limitation of same-site Cookies is that not all modern browsers support them

 ##### Can javascript read cookies ?

 - For `httpOnly=true` cookie (httpOnly is one of the property of the cookie), javascript can **never** read the cookie.
 But the browser can send it to the same server which provided it